220.127.116.11 What can be included in a Job Plan

 Act reference: SSAct section 5 Family relationships definitions-children, section 16 Partial capacity to work

 Unless otherwise requested or agreed to by the principal carer, activities in their Job Plan should be scheduled to occur during school hours (i.e. generally between 9am and 3pm during school terms).

 An activity should not be included in a principal carer parent's Job Plan if it would involve travel of more than 60 minutes each way by the transport mode normally available to the person.

-While an early school leaver who is also a principal carer parent, and is meeting their mutual obligation requirements through 30 hours a fortnight of any combination of approved study, paid employment or participation in the Green Army Programme, they cannot be required to undertake additional education and training or job search in their Job Plan.
+While an early school leaver who is also a principal carer parent, and is meeting their mutual obligation requirements through 30 hours a fortnight of any combination of approved study or paid employment, they cannot be required to undertake additional education and training or job search in their Job Plan.

 Job seekers assessed with a partial capacity to work